 - The Avengers has Black Widow visiting Bruce Banner with assurances it's only the two of them.
-Then he shows a flash of anger because he "wanted to see what she'd do."
+Then he starts Suddenly SHOUTING! because he "wanted to see what she'd do."
 (What she does is immediately point a handgun at him.)
 Once it's clear he's not turning into an enormous green rage-monster, she tells the veritable SWAT team outside that they can stand down.

 Bruce Banner: "Just you and me", huh?

 - In the James Bond film GoldenEye, General Ourumov kills Defense Minister Dimitri Mishkin after he accuses Ourumov of being responsible for the attack on Severnaya and theft of the Goldeneye key.
 Ourumov invokes this trope as he openly states his plan to cover up the murder.